Greensboro police charge suspect with murder in man's death

 Tyshon Abdulah Davis, 20, was charged Thursday in the death of Brendon Redfearn, 18.
 Both live in Greensboro.

+Davis is being held without bail in the Guilford County jail, records show.

-Anyone with information about this incident is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
+Anyone with information is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.

-Citizens can also download the mobile P3tips app for Apple or Android phones to submit a mobile tip, or go to P3tips.org to submit a web tip.
+Tips can also be sent via the P3tips app or website.
 All tips to Crime Stoppers are anonymous.